frv100ss/The-Elevator/the-elevator-master/README.md

 # Notes
-The test are included in the Jasmine standalone folder To run them you just have to go on SpecRunner.html
+Tests are included in the Jasmine standalone folder
+To run them you just have to go on SpecRunner.html